zmack/puppet-cloudera/README.md

 ## Description

+This module contains four primary classes:

+### cloudera::cdh

+Installs the components of Cloudera's Distribution for Hadoop, and (with two exceptions) leaves them unconfigured.
+Including `cloudera::cdh` directly will result in the hadoop, hbase, hive, zookeeper, pig, oozie, mahout, and hue packages being installed.
+In addition, each of the components may be installed individually, by including only the relevant class in this namespace (for instance, including `cloudera::cdh::hbase` will result in hbase being installed).

+Since neither Sqoop nor Flume is currently managed by Cloudera Enterprise, `cloudera::cdh::sqoop` and `cloudera::cdh::flume` contain classes to start those components' services directly from
+puppet: `cloudera::cdh::flume::node`, `cloudera::cdh::flume::master`, and
+`cloudera::cdh::sqoop::metastore`.

+This class is automatically included if you `include cloudera`.

+### cloudera::plugins

+Installs the Cloudera Enterprise plugins for CDH.

+This class is automatically included if you `include cloudera`.

+### cloudera::scm-agent

+Installs, configures, and starts the Cloudera Manager Agent, which should be running on every node of your cluster.
+Usage is detailed below.

+This class is automatically included if you `include cloudera`.

+### cloudera::scm-server

+Installs, configures, and starts the Cloudera Manager Server.
+Generally, should only be included for one host in your cluster, and, as such, is *not* included automatically in from the `cloudera` class.
+For usage instructions read on.

+### General Notes

 Note that, in order for this module to work, you will have to ensure that:

  * Oracle JRE version 6 or later is installed